Learning in Repeated Interactions on Networks: Model

+We focus on \emph{bounded signals} in the sense that the private belief induced by any signal cannot be arbitrarily strong.
+More specifically, we assume that there exists a constant $M > 0$ that bounds the absolute value of the likelihood induced by any signal:

+We make this assumption for tractability and discuss its relaxation in the conclusion.
 We allow signals to depend on calendar time and the agents' identities to highlight the robustness of our results.
 However, to understand our main economic insight, it suffices to think of the setting where all signals are i.i.d.\ across agents and time, as is typically assumed in the literature.